 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include internal alterations at the sitting room/kitchen and also at the shower room at ground floor level.
-The subjects have also been extended to the side at some point in the past.
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the addition of the rear extension.
+We cannot confirm the age of the alterations carried out.
+On the balance of probability the alterations are likely to have been carried out in excess of 20 years ago.